rtdip/core/docs/domains/weather/overview.md

 The transformer plays a critical role in the ETL process, as it is responsible for the data transformation step, which can be complex and time-consuming.
 The transformer may be implemented using various technologies, such as SQL scripts, Python scripts, or ETL tools such as Apache NiFi, Apache Kafka or Apache Storm.

-Example of Transformer [Code 2] takes in a pandas DataFrame containing weather data with columns date and temperature and transforms it in the following ways:
+The example below of the Transformer in <em>Code 2</em> accepts a Pandas DataFrame containing weather data with date and temperature columns.
+It then transforms it in the following ways:

 * Converts the date column to datetime format
 * Splits the date column into separate year, month, and day columns